admb-project/admb/scripts/installers/dpkg/README.txt

-Describe the ADMB installation for Ubuntu operating system.
+Describes the ADMB installation for Ubuntu operating system using package manage _dpkg_.

 Installation
 ============